Salt N' Pepper: Themes

 The film centres around food, and Aashiq Abu says: "For a society that is so fond of food, this genre of cinema has not been really explored much in Mollywood [Malayalam cinema], save for a few films.
 As a foodie, I was inspired to make a film centred on food when I came across this interesting script by Syam Pushkaran and Dileesh Nair."

-The film often mentions Kerala cuisine.
-The title song, "Chembavu", features visuals of famous eateries across Kerala, such as the hotels Zain, Sagar, Paragon, Bombay, Buhari, Ananda Bhavan, Paradise, etc., as well as the unique three-metre-tea at a stall in Kumbalangi.
-It also portrays some Kerala specialities, such as Malabar Erachi pathiri.
-The lyrics of the song, written by Rafeeque Ahammed, also reference food.

 The type of dosa specifically featured in the film, Thattil Kutty Dosa, is a local speciality.
 The relationship that develops between Kalidasan and Maya centres around the secrets of baking a multilayered cake known as Joan's Rainbow.
-The legend of this cake is described by Nita Sathyendran in The Hindu: According to Abu, "Salt N' Pepper is meant to be a light-hearted entertainer; it's nothing serious—no big plots, no big twists—but plain old common sense and dollops of good ol' fun".
+According to Abu, "Salt N' Pepper is meant to be a light-hearted entertainer; it's nothing serious—no big plots, no big twists—but plain old common sense and dollops of good ol' fun".

 Production

-The film was scripted by first-time writers Syam Pushkaran and Dileesh Nair, who said, "We had a one-liner ready and had approached a few directors.
-Although most of them liked what they heard, no one was willing to turn it into a movie.
-Then along came director Aashiq Abu of Daddy Cool fame.
-Lucky for us, Aashiq was looking for a light-hearted script, something to do before his next superstar film came through.
-He loved our one-liner enough to give us an advance on the spot and asked us to come back with a full-fledged script".
+The film was scripted by first-time writers Syam Pushkaran and Dileesh Nair.

 Salt N' Pepper is Aashiq Abu's second directorial venture.
 He was assisted by Abhilash S. Kumar.
 Technicians such as music director Bijibal, costume designer Sameera Saneesh, and V. Saajan had already collaborated with Aashiq in his first film, Daddy Cool.
 Cinematographer Shyju Kahlid had previously worked with Sameer Thahir on Daddy Cool.
 The film was produced by Mumbai-based Sadanandan Rangorath under the banner Name Lucsam Creations.
 Salt N' Pepper is their first project in the Malayalam film industry.
 Casting was finalised by December 2010.
 The original cast included Lal, Asif Ali, and Mythili.
 Nedumudi Venu was also reported to be cast during the original announcement.

 Filming began eight months after the script was submitted and was launched on 5 January 2011 with a blessing held at BTH Sarovaram, Kochi.
 The ceremony also included film producer Naushad making a dosa onstage.
 Principal production for the film started on 3 January 2011 and it was shot entirely in Thiruvananthapuram.